acumartini/distributed_systems/submit/README.md

 to simulate a many random walk.
 There are data ouput options for each step that are commented out (lines 169-177) for efficiency.
 To create and store distribution metrics, uncomment these lines and create a "data" directory local to your executable.

+After all credit update steps are complete, the program outputs the final credit values for for each node alogn with its degree.
+The output is similar to the test output on the project discription page.